matplotlib/matplotlib/doc/faq/installing_faq.rst

                 ...
 =============   ============   ================================================

-And here are the user interfaces and renderer combinations supported:
+And here are the user interfaces and renderer combinations supported;
+these are *interactive backends*, capable of displaying to the screen and of using appropriate renderers from the table above to write to a file:

 ============   ================================================================
 Backend        Description